Gaye Symington

 Gaye R. Symington (born April 20, 1954) is an American politician who is the former Speaker of the Vermont House of Representatives, the lower house of the Vermont General Assembly.
-She was the 2008 Democratic nominee for the 2008 Vermont gubernatorial election against incumbent Republican Governor Jim Douglas and Independent Anthony Pollina.
+She was the 2008 Democratic nominee for the 2008 Vermont gubernatorial election against Republican Governor Jim Douglas and Independent Anthony Pollina.

 Symington is married to Chuck Lacy, movie producer and former president of Ben and Jerry's ice cream.
 The couple have three teenage children.
 Symington attended Williams College as an undergraduate, and holds a master's degree in business administration from Cornell University in 1983.

 Vermont House of Representatives

 First elected to the House in 1996 as a Democrat, Symington represented the Chittenden-8 district until 2009.
 As a freshman legislator, she served on the Ways and Means Committee.
 After the 2002 legislative elections, Symington was elected House Minority Leader in 2003 by her Democratic caucus and led the Vermont Democratic House Campaign (VDHC) in recruitment of Democratic candidates for the House of Representatives in 2004.
 The Democrats retook the House of Representatives in the 2004 legislative races after four years in the minority.

 In January 2005, Symington was unanimously elected Speaker of the House, becoming the second woman to hold the position.
 In the 2006 elections, the Democratic Party increased its majority in the chamber.
 There were now enough Democrats, Progressives, and independents in the Vermont House to overturn a gubernatorial veto.
 Symington won re-election to the post in 2007 without opposition.